-5Barbie et al. (2007) provide full characterizations in terms of equilibrium prices of both dynamic efficiency and interim Pareto-efficiency.
+$^{^{5}}$ Barbie, Hagedorn and Kaul (2007) provide full characterizations in terms of equilibrium prices of both dynamic efficiency and interim Pareto-efficiency.
 Unfortunately, these conditions are hard to apply as they involve convergence of infinite sums.

-formation.
-Risk, in their model, arises from macro shocks that can drive wages and capital returns in different directions.
-They find pay-go social security is interim Pareto improving in partial, but not general equilibrium.
-Hasanhodzic and Kotlikoff (2013)'s yearly calibrated OLG model shows that intergenerational risk, caused by macro shocks, is far smaller than suggested by models with fewer periods.6 İmrohoroglu et al. (1995) and Hubbard and Judd (1987) examine the state's ability to share idiosyncratic micro risk, particularly longevity risk.
+OLG model shows that intergenerational risk, caused by macro shocks, is far smaller than suggested by models with fewer periods.6 Imrohoroglu, Imrohoroglu and Joines (1995) and Hubbard and Judd (1987) examine the state's ability to share idiosyncratic micro risk, particularly longevity risk.
 They demonstrate that risk-sharing associated with state pensions can raise long-run welfare despite the policy's crowding out of capital.
 Harenberg and Ludwig (2019) reach the same conclusion by combining correlated micro and macro shocks.
 The interaction of these shocks substantially exacerbates aggregate risk, making risk mitigation more important than crowding out in determining the long-term gains from pay-go social security.

-Blanchard (2019) ties the question of government debt and intergenerational transfers to the current low interest-rate environment.7 He, like Sergeyev and Mehrotra (2021) and Summers and Rachel (2019), argues that deficits may entail no fiscal costs.
+Blanchard (2019) ties the question of public debt and intergenerational transfers to low government borrowing rates.7 He, like Summers and Rachel (2019), argues that deficits may entail no fiscal costs.
 Brumm et al. (2022) provides several stylized counter-examples showing that seemingly free deficits may be nothing of the sort.
-Brumm et al. (2020), Evans (2020) and Hasanhodzic (2020) critically discuss some of the assumptions underlying Blanchard (2019).8 Barro (2020) traces low risk-free rates to rare disaster risk.9 Ball and Mankiw (2021) show, in a deterministic model with market power, that deficit finance may reduce welfare even with very low safe rates.
+Brumm, Kotlikoff and Kubler (2020), Evans (2020) and Hasanhodzic (2020) critically discuss some of the assumptions underlying Blanchard (2019).8 Mehrotra and Sergeyev (2021) analyze debt sustainability under low risk-free rates.
+Barro (2023) traces low risk-free rates to rare disaster risk.9 Ball and Mankiw (2023) show, in a deterministic model with market power, that deficit finance may reduce welfare even with very low safe rates.
 Since risk and market power are arguably two of the major drivers of the wedge between government borrowing rates and the marginal product of capital, their findings complement ours in questioning whether low safe rates justify higher deficit spending.
 These concerns are relevant even if growth rates in excess of safe rates allow governments to run, on average, large deficits.
-Other studies examine whether low rates support pay go when government bonds provide liquidity services (see Sims 2019 and Mian et al. 2021a) or help insure either against aggregate risk (see Abel and Panageas 2022) or idiosyncratic risk (see Reis 2021, Miao and Su 2021, Aguiar et al. 2021, Amol and Luttmer 2022, and Brunnermeier et al. 2022).
+Other studies examine whether low rates support pay go when government bonds provide liquidity services (see Sims 2019 and Mian.
+Straub and Sufi 2022) or help insure either against aggregate risk (see Abel and Panageas 2022) or idiosyncratic risk (see Reis 2021, Miao and Su 2021, Aguiar, Amador and Arellano 2023, Amol and Luttmer 2022, and Brunnermeier, Merkel and Sannikov 2022).